Last update:11 Jan 2017

 The KNMI Royal Netherlands Meteorological Institute

 The KNMI'14 climate scenarios are the most recent KNMI scenarios available for the Netherlands (published September 2014).
-The NAS will be based on the findings of the KNMI '14 scenarios.
 In 2010 the KNMI established the Climate Services to make climate information available for different users.

 Knowledge for Climate

-From 2007 to 2014 Knowledge for Climate has been the major research programme for the development of knowledge and services that makes it possible to climate proof the Netherlands.
+From 2007 to 2015 Knowledge for Climate has been the major research programme for the development of knowledge and services that makes it possible to climate proof the Netherlands.
 This has been done on several themes and hotspots.
 Together with several knowledge partners, they have done research on the opportunities and risks of climate change for adaptation policy.
-They have done this for the themes the NAS will take into account.
-The information can be found in the Building blocks for the National Adaptation Strategy (2014).

-The following reports and websites have further contributed to the development of the NAS.
+The following reports and websites have further contributed to the development of the climate adaptation policy.2014 Spatial Adaptation Knowledge Portal

 The helpdesk water created by the Dutch government, provinces, municipalities and the union of local water boards.
 It was primarily designed to answer questions from people who are (professionally) involved in water policy, water management and water safety-issues in the Netherlands.